Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO: Exact Optimization: Fine-grained Performance Gap Induced by Model Mis-specification

-\rebut{Here $\mathcal V$ is the vocabulary, and $s\in\mathcal V$ is the token.} This observation shows that while the reward model in RLHF only needs to approximate $r^\star$, the policy model in DPO must capture the token-level $q^\star$ function, which recursively entangles the reward signal with the base model $\piref$.
+where the $q^\star$ function is determined in a recursive way: { } \rebut{$\mathcal V$ is the vocabulary, and $s\in\mathcal V$ is the token.} This observation shows that while the reward model in RLHF only needs to approximate $r^\star$, the policy model in DPO must capture the token-level $q^\star$ function, which recursively entangles the reward signal with the base model $\piref$.
 As a result, the policy model faces a substantially more demanding learning objective, making it \emph{more prone to mis-specification \rebut{than the reward model of the same scale}}.
 Therefore, in practice, people sometimes deploy a small reward model and can still obtain acceptable performance, while the deployed policy model cannot be too small.

 \textbf{Double Model Mis-specification}.
 We now consider the most challenging setting, where neither the ground-truth reward function nor the optimal policy is realizable by their respective model classes.